 Alcohol interferes with the pancreas and its ability to absorb calcium and vitamin D. Alcohol also affects the liver, which is important for activating vitamin D, necessary for proper calcium absorption.
 This cascade of effects can lead to difficulties with bone regeneration.

 Liver Damage (Cirrhosis)

 As appealing and even empowering as the feeling of lowered inhibitions and increased confidence can be, alcohol is a depressant which lowers serotonin levels in the brain.
-Many people turn to alcohol to alleviate depression, but many actually develop it because of alcohol, hence why this can become a very vicious cycle for some people.
+Many people turn to alcohol to alleviate stress and drink to cope with depression.

 Consuming alcohol slows down processes in the brain, often resulting in memory loss.
 Excessive drinking, moreover, can result in complete “black-outs,” causing you to forget where you were, what you did, and even who you did it with.
 Over time, this can make it difficult to remember events that happen even while sober.

 What Happens To The Body Right Away And Especially The Next Day?

 Alcohol irritates the stomach and intestines, which causes an inflamed stomach lining and delayed stomach emptying.